ESS Standard for Quality Reports Structure (ESQRS)

 |Common units - proportion|

 One source of errors is the measurement errors which arise at the data collection stage for variety of reasons.
-Most of measurement errors are detected and corrected through the logical and arithmetical controls of the Information system “Short-term statistics”(Online Information system for data collection, editing and processing of the STS information).
+Most of measurement errors are detected and corrected through the logical and arithmetical controls of the Information system “Business cycles”(Online Information system for data collection, editing and processing of the STS information).
 The system carries out the statutory and warning controls and in a case there are errors, it displays a warning dialog error in the report.

 |Non response error|